 Note 7: Any counselor education student who was a graduate of Campbell University’s UG psychology program and took PSYC 526 as part of that undergraduate curriculum may not take PSYC 526 as a graduate student.
 For these students, the counselor education program will offer a one-hour, “Special Topics in Counseling” course, EDUC 689.

-For information please contact Dr. Wayne Hatcher at firstname.lastname@example.org.
+For information please contact Dr. Harriet Enzor at email@example.com.